EdPike365-Org/edpike365-blog/content/blog/edpike365-customizations/index.md

 - Mouse over my icon to see it spin indefinitely using CSS animations.
 - Resize my home page and see the logo us spinning animation to move from center to left justification.
 - TODO: add mouseover icon glow
-- TODO: nav bar slide out animation
+- TODO: left nav bar slide out animation

 ### - Gatsby Critique

 - Mostly good.
 Friendly team.
-- Can't access Gatsby GraphQL or cache api from SSR.
+- Can't access Gatsby V3 GraphQL or cache api from SSR.
 They need to make lofting resources from the node phase to the SSR phase easier.
 - Can't access FS (file system) in SSR without ugly warnings.
 - Convoluted WebPack config (necessary evil but could be made more modular, at least better documented how to customize it using the provided hooks)
 - Gatsby V3 documentation build flow diagrams uses GraphViz and does not render.